We Support Teaching Arts Organizations

 The Bartol Foundation offers training to organizations in trauma-informed practices for teaching artists, arts education administrators, arts education university students and faculty.
 Workshops range from 4 hours to a full 20-hour training based on your needs and budget.
 Each workshop is designed to combine the theory of how trauma affects the brain, trust and behavior with specific applications for your community or art form.
 The team of facilitators can meet your teaching artists, administrators, staff or faculty where they are.
 Our workshop offerings are listed below.

-We will develop a workshop to suit your needs.
-Reach out to Beth Feldman Brandt, Bartol Foundation Executive Director.
+We are happy to develop a workshop to suit your specific needs.
+Please reach out to Mae Early, Bartol Foundation Training Coordinator, for more information.

 Facilitator: Bartol Team based on availability